Dilyan-Galabov/RegexUnitTestFinder/README.md

 Guide:

-First of all we need to import log4j in our project.

 1.Export Project -> Runnable Jar -> Finish
 2. Open command prompt and start jar file -java -jar "jarName" [input_file] [order_by] [sort_direction] [output_file].
 Or you can use java -jar "jarName" -help(for help information).